-As of 31 December 2023 and 2022, the fair value of investment properties held by the Group amounted to NT\$4,081,258 thousand and NT\$3,832,697 thousand, respectively.
+As at 31 December 2023 and 2022, the fair value of investment properties held by the Company amounted to NT\$4,081,258 thousand and NT\$3,832,697 thousand.
 The above-mentioned fair value was assessed by independent external valuation professionals, and was classified at level 3.